davechristian/Simple-SSD-Stereo/README.md

 It's not particularly fast (seriously.. you'll need to go make a cup of tea or something), but my aim was to experiment with the actual technique rather than make the fastest Python code in the world.
 I do intend to accelerate things using Numpy soon, however.

-The bowling ball test images provided with this code are from the Middlebury stereo dataset 2006<sup>[1]</sup>.
+The bowling ball example images provided with this code are from the Middlebury stereo dataset 2006<sup>[1]</sup>.

 The Python code depends on Numpy (http://www.numpy.org), and Pillow (https://github.com/python-pillow/Pillow), and is licensed under the MIT license (http://opensource.org/licenses/MIT).
 The current version of the code is written for Python 3.